 'It’s very important and pretty difficult to manage.
 Some of us, some of our families, lose us on this machine.'

-Ina enjoyed being a part of the Kidney Health Australia Yarning Kidneys Consultations, it was important to her to talk about her journey with doctors and contribute to the new guidelines for treatment for management of CKD in Aboriginal and Torres Strait Islander peoples.
+Ina enjoyed being a part of the Kidney Health Australia Yarning Kidneys Consultations.
+It was important to her to talk with doctors about her journey and contribute to the new guidelines for treatment and management of CKD in Aboriginal and Torres Strait Islander peoples.

 To Ina, it is important to share her story so that her family and the children growing up in her community know to take care of their kidney health and to have kidney checks.